katgaj/SME-handling/how_tohandle_SME.md

 4. *Praise:* most people love when you appreciate their work.
 If you consider their ideas to be great, tell that not them and but also their supervisors.

-5. *Give something in return:* offer some help with proofreading their report, or simply assure them that they can count on you with some menial tasks that won’t be difficult for you that would make a difference in your working relationship.
+5. *Give something in return:* offer some help with proofreading their report, orassure them that they can count on you with some tasks that won’t be difficult for you that would make a difference in your working relationship.

 6. Finally, if all the above steps do not work, *escalate.* After all, you work for the same team and the SME’s lack of cooperation won’t make any good for the company.